Coronavirus and mental health

 How you experience social media can affect your mood.
-That's why, together with O2, we've created #OwnYourFeed, a campaign packed full of tips and advice from young people on how to enjoy a more positive time online.
+That’s why, together with O2, we’ve gathered these tips and advice on how to enjoy a more positive time online.

 It’s common to suffer from low self-esteem at some point in your life, but you can do things to make it better.
 Help boost your wellbeing by trying these seven steps.

 However busy you are, it’s important for your mental health to take time out for yourself, relax and recharge the batteries.

 There are plenty of ways to get involved.
 Explore how you can become a part of the UK’s leading charity for children and young people's mental health.